-- Work areas should be properly delineated and enough space given to heavy equipment to operate properly.
+- Work areas should be properly delineated, and enough space should be provided for heavy equipment to operate properly.
 Clear out all unnecessary personnel, objects, and vehicles from where the equipment is operating.

 - Proper training and fit-for-work.
 Employees need to be familiar with the equipment that they operate.
 Employees also need to ensure that they are not operating equipment if they are excessively fatigued or sick.

 This is a small list of the many hazards that are present when dealing with heavy equipment on a work site.
 Consider what unique hazards the equipment and job tasks create on your work site.
 Constant focus on pre-task planning, as well as what safeguards are needed, is important to remain safe while operating heavy equipment.